SCTE Training Instructors and Content Developers

-As a subject matter expert in the telecommunication and information technology industries, Steve Harris develops curriculum, adult learning content, certifications, operational practices, symposiums, webinars and other technical resources at the SCTE.
-He is responsible for industry networking, and outreach; sales, strategic business development, academy and corporate partnerships; instructor-led vendors and instructional delivery across all disciplines.
+As a subject matter expert and sought-after speaker in the telecommunication and information technology industry, Steve develops engineering technical curriculum, adult learning content, industry certifications, career progression programs, operational practices, symposiums, webinars and other technical resources at the SCTE/ISBE.
+He is responsible for industry networking, and outreach; strategic business development, academy and corporate partnerships; instructor-led vendors and instructional delivery across all disciplines.
 He has written a number of articles for industry trade magazines, moderated various technical panel discussions and participates at ANGA in Europe, along with Jornadas in South America.

-Prior to his current position, Harris was responsible for the development of level-2 training curriculum for regional and national markets of Comcast.
-At Comcast, he evaluated the effectiveness of the training programs, provided experienced leadership for growing technical training initiatives which led to his distinction of being the inaugural recipient of the SCTE Excellence in Cable Telecommunications L&D Award (2007).
+Prior to his current position, Harris was responsible for the development of adult learning curriculum and customized technical content for regional and national markets of Comcast.
+At Comcast, he evaluated the effectiveness of training programs, provided experienced leadership for growing technical training initiatives which led to his distinction of being the inaugural recipient of the SCTE/ISBE Excellence in Cable Telecommunications L&D Award.

-Prior to joining Comcast, Harris spent more than thirteen years in higher education, serving as the continuing education professor, curriculum developer and network administrator, for Camden County College and Rowan University.
-Harris in his early years of his career worked in electronics, servicing electrical components and circuits.
+Prior to joining Comcast, Harris spent more than thirteen years in higher education, serving as a continuing education professor, adjunct faculty, curriculum developer and network administrator, for Camden County College and Rowan University.
+In his early years he worked in the field of electronics at a small TV repair shop.

-Harris holds an AS in Electronics from Camden County College and a BS in Telecommunications from Fort Hays State University.
-Altogether, Harris holds more than 45 industry and instructor certifications, such as the Certified Cisco Internetwork Professional (CCIP), Certified Cisco Network Professional (CCNP), IPv6 Forum Certified Engineer, Certified Wireless Network Administrator (CWNA), Motorola/Comcast Headend Subject Matter Expert (SME), CompTIA Linux+ and SCTE IP Engineering Professional (IPEP).
-Harris is one of the top 10% of Certified Cisco Academy Instructors (CCAI) globally.
+Harris holds a degree electronics and telecommunications.
+In addition, Harris holds more than 45 industry and instructor certifications, such as the CCIP, CCNP, CWNA, Motorola, Linux, IPv6 and Business Services.
+Harris is top 10% of Certified Cisco Academy Instructors (CCAI) globally.
 He has extensive experience FTTx/PONs, broadband installation, DOCSIS, headend, IP, video, RF HFC access networks and wireless technologies.
 He is also is an alumnus of the SCTE-Tuck Executive Leadership Program at Dartmouth and the SCTE-Georgia Tech Management Executive Development Program.